Student exchange program

 Chuo, Tokyo has been the Sutherland Shire's Japanese sister city since July 1991.
 As part of this relationship, a fully escorted short-term cultural student exchange program with Chuo operates.
 The exchange program is run by an external committee with council support.
 This is is not a direct reciprocal exchange program.

-The exchange program assists with transport, an organised tour, and an invitation to a Mayoral Reception.
+The exchange program assists with transport, organised activities, and an invitation to a Mayoral Reception.
 You don't need Japanese language skills to apply.

 Students visiting the Shire

-About 24-30 Japanese junior high school students visit the Shire during Term 3 for 10 nights.
+24 Japanese junior high school students visit Sutherland Shire during Term 3 for 10 nights.
 These students visit to experience home-stay, school and life in Australia.
 Students are in home stay for 8 of the 10 nights.

 Students visiting Japan

-About 6-15 Shire students visit Chuo, Tokyo during the September/October school holidays for 17 days.
-Students are in home-stay for 6 of the 17 nights.
-They attend school for 3 days, visit Tokyo Disneyland, volunteer in community projects, tour Tokyo, stay and volunteer in a rural area in Nagano prefecture, travel by Shinkansen to Kyoto and visit the historic site of Nara.
-The students also experience lessons in Zen Buddhism, calligraphy and martial arts or taiko drumming.
+About 5-12 Shire students visit Chuo, Tokyo during the September/October school holidays for 16 - 18 days.
+Students are in home-stay for 8 nights.
+They attend school for 3 days, visit Tokyo Disneyland, volunteer in community projects, tour Tokyo, usually stay and experience life in a rural area, travel by Shinkansen to Kyoto and visit the historic site of Nara.
+The students also experience lessons in cultural activities such as Zen Buddhism, pottery, martial arts or taiko drumming.

 Website: Sutherland Shire Japan Student Program